lwshanks/First-Resourse/README.md

 <img src="https://imgur.com/HWBbTTS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once the Resource Group is created, go back to the home screen to find the Storage Account icon.
+Once the Resource Group is created, go to the home screen to find the Storage Account icon.
 Once this is selected use the "+"Create icon to begin, next you will confirm your subscription and Resource Group is correct.
 Next select a unique name for the Storage Account and select a region.
 Select review and create.
 </p>
 <br />